 a.
 Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in serious impairment of the child's health or development.
+Neglect is when a parent or carer fails to provide adequate food, clothing, shelter (including exclusion from home or abandonment), medical care, or protection from physical and emotional harm or danger.
+It also includes failure to ensure access to education or to look after a child because the carer is under the influence of alcohol or drugs.
+In pregnancy neglect may occur as a result of misusing alcohol or drugs.

+b.
+Possible indicators:
-i.
-Dirty skin, body smells, unwashed, uncombed hair and untreated lice.

-ii.
-Clothing that is dirty, too big or small, or inappropriate for weather conditions.

-iii.
-Frequently left unsupervised or alone.

-iv.
-Frequent diarrhoea.

-v.
-Frequent tiredness.

-vi.
-Untreated illnesses, infected cuts or physical complaints which the carer does not respond to.
+- i.
+Dirty skin, body smells, unwashed, uncombed hair and untreated lice. - ii.
+Clothing that is dirty, too big or small, or inappropriate for weather conditions. - iii.
+Frequently left unsupervised or alone. - iv.
+Frequent diarrhoea. - v.
+Frequent tiredness. - vi.
+Untreated illnesses, infected cuts or physical complaints which the carer does not respond to. - vii.

-- vii.
 Frequently hungry. - viii.
 Overeating junk food.